markmandel/kubernetes-workshop/labs/managing-application-configurations-and-secrets.md

 Before we can use the `nginx` container to serve HTTPS traffic we need some TLS certificates.
 In this tutorial you will store a set of self-signed TLS certificates in Kubernetes as secrets.

-Create the `tls-certs` secret from the TLS certificates stored under the tls directory:
+Create the `tls-certs` secret from the TLS certificates stored under the `tls/` directory:

 ```
+ls tls/
 kubectl create secret generic tls-certs --from-file=tls/
 ```